moul/doc.cloud.online.net/www/documentation/api/content/image.md

-### group Images resources
+### group Images

-This resources of API methods allows you to create, manage or delete your images.
+Images allow you to create series of servers with predefined configuration.
+For instance, you can prepare to scale your serving capacity with a frontend image for an Apache server.

-#### Operation on a collection of images [/images]
+#### Images [/images]

 ##### Create a new image [POST]

+Create a new image

+The response is an object that has a key called `image`.
+This key contain a standard `image` object.

 + Parameters
     + organization (required, string, `000a115d-2852-4b0a-9ce8-47f1134ba95a`)...
 Organization unique identifier